 Notes: A text note shared between the provider and patient with details about the spot

 Tags: An educational resource.
 Allows the provider to mark what a spot is, and SkinIO will automatically provide additional reading in-app for the patient.

-Spots with dermoscopic images will receive additional markings, and the close up images can be seen easily within SkinIO.
+Spots with close-up images will receive additional markings, and the close-up images can be seen easily within SkinIO.

 In-App Doctor Review

-The circles are used to select the display size, and the spot can be classified at this time (as well as after saving).
-If you clicked in the wrong spot, just click again in a different location.
+The circles are used to select the display size.
+If you clicked in the wrong location, just click again in a different location.
 Nothing is saved until ‘Save’ is pressed.
 You can cancel at any time prior to saving.

-Once a spot is saved, it cannot be removed but can be reclassified.
+Once a spot is saved, it cannot be removed.

 Full spot annotation is available during the review period, as well as after.
 See annotating spots for more information.

-Dermoscopic images are available to be viewed and taken during review.
-See taking dermoscopic images for more information.
+Close-Up images are available to be viewed and taken during review.
+See close-up images for more information.